-For us, there are two main reasons why every business should be able to take card payments from clients.
+For us, there are two main reasons why every small business should be using a card reader to take payments from clients.
 And they are:

 - customers spend up to 100% more when they use a card compared to when they use cash, and